abelljs/abell-website/content/guide/syntax-guide/index.md

 </AbellComponent>
 ```

-***Note:** Styles and Scripts are not currently scoped but it is a good practice to scope them by adding id to your HTML element and refering to the element with respect to the id in styles and scripts.*
+***Note:** Scripts are not currently scoped but it is a good practice to scope them by adding id to your HTML element and refering to the element with respect to the id in scripts.*

-*We do have plans to scope the styles and scripts in future.*
+*We do have plans to scope the scripts in future.*

 Lets use this component in Abell Page (index.abell)